Images

 Driving experience

-All you really need here is the 210hp 73kWh single motor E-5008 model that most customers will choose.
+In terms of EV powertrain, all you really need here is the 210hp 73kWh single motor E-5008 model that most customers will choose - the version we tried.
 It's not particularly fast for an EV, making 62mph in 9.7 seconds, but there's plenty of pulling power that makes the performance quite enough for family duties and eager enough for a 2.2-tonne family car.
-EV range is 311 miles.
-If you do want to go faster, there's a dual motor drivetrain available, offered either with the 73kWh powerpack or with a larger 98kWh battery, which needs a gutsier 230hp motor, gets to 62mph in under 7.0s and claims a range of 415 miles.
+EV range is up to 339 miles.
+If you want to go further, there's a Long Range Single Motor model available with 231hp and a larger 97kWh battery that can take you up to 414 miles.
+At the top of the line-up is the '320 Dual Motor AWD' model, which produces 315hp from its twin motors and also uses the larger 97kWh battery pack.
+Driving range with that variant is quoted at 310 miles.

-On all E-5008s, there are three stages of selectable regenerative braking and three main driving modes - 'Eco', 'Normal' and 'Sport', with an extra '4WD' setting available on the dual motor models.
+On all E-5008s, there are three stages of selectable regenerative braking (Low, Moderate and Enhanced) and three main driving modes - 'Eco', 'Normal' and 'Sport', with an extra '4WD' setting available on the dual motor model.
 Peugeot claims the underfloor battery pack gives the car greater stiffness than its combustion predecessor, which should help handling.
-An independent multi-link rear axle ought to help clump all that weight over speed humps and poor surfaces; combustion 5008s make do with a cruder twist beam set-up.
-Those include both Hybrid and Plug-in Hybrid options, despite the fact that the new platform here was primarily developed for this full-electric model.
+A multi-link rear axle bolted to this MK3 5008's new STLA Medium platform features on the E-5008 and ought to help clump all that weight over speed humps and poor surfaces.

 + More